 The Trust has also leased several of its property assets, two of which have lease terms of up to 50 years (when the option period is included).
 All leases are classified as operating leases as the lease payments do not represent substantially all the fair value of the land and as a result the lessee does not substantially hold all the risks and rewards incidental to ownership of the leased asset.
-Operating lease receipts are recognised in the Statement of Comprehensive Income in the period in which they are invoiced.
+Note 1(e) sets out the accounting policy for recognition of revenue.